mbaffico/mbaffico/README.md

 👨‍🏫 Welcome to my GitHub—I'm Martin, a data-driven project manager who loves solving problems through analysis and storytelling.
 I have 2 years of experience leading enterprise healthcare technology implementations.

-🚀 Naturally curious and data-driven, I enjoy exploring how things work—and using data to uncover insights that lead to real-world impact.
+🚀 Naturally curious and data-driven, I enjoy exploring how things work, and using data to uncover insights that lead to real-world impact.
 I’m passionate about problem-solving, continuous improvement, and building thoughtful solutions through technology.

-🎯 I'm focused on roles that sit at the intersection of data, implementation, and user impact—where I can translate insights into strategic decisions and scalable systems, such as Business Analysis, Data Analysis, Product Management, and Implementation Analysis.
+🎯 I'm focused on roles that sit at the intersection of data, implementation, and user impact, where I can translate insights into strategic decisions and scalable systems, such as Business Analysis, Data Analysis, Product Management, and Implementation Analysis.

 ## 📁 Check out my work!